ilz-code/Countries/README.md

 How to run project:
 1. Save files
 2. In Command line (in projec directory) write: ./mvnw spring-boot:run
+      (jdk-17 must be installed, and JAVA_HOME variable set)
 -------
 This is my first java project.
 There was quite a bit of time to complete the task.